-Systems in which it may be required to model inherent process discontinuities, where the continuous behavior is drastically changed, or use actuators and sensors which are often fundamentally discontinuous, or use discrete events that can be a useful abstraction to model various mode switching used in the specification and control of the basically continuous process, require hybrid systems modeling and control approach ($[\underline{1}], [\underline{2}], [\underline{3}]$ and $[\underline{4}]$).
+Systems in which it may be required to model inherent process discontinuities, where the continuous behavior is drastically changed, or use actuators and sensors which are often fundamentally discontinuous, or use discrete events that can be a useful abstraction to model various mode switching used in the specification and control of the basically continuous process, require hybrid systems modeling and control approach ([1], [2], [3] and [4]).
 Kalman filter (KF) [5] and extended Kalman filter (EKF) [6] are used as a state estimator in conventional state observers.
-For linear systems as uncertainties in state and measurement equations can be modeled as Gaussian white noise processes Kalman filter can generate optimal estimates of state.
-Extended Kalman filter (EKF), which is a natural extension of the linear filter to the nonlinear domain through analytical linearization, can be used in state estimation of nonlinear systems.